 TIP 2: LAUGHTER THERAPY.

 Anxiety isn’t funny.
 However, many experts and studies state that laughter can be a great coping method.

 Now you might wonder how ‘laughter’ helps to reduce menopause anxiety?

 The act of laughing is similar to deep breathing (as discussed above).
 It helps to increase the amount of oxygen in our blood.
 Coupled with reducing stress hormones, increase in oxygenated blood helps muscles to relax as well.

 Researchers have discovered that social laughter (laughing with friends or family) triggers the release of Dopamine & Endorphins (happy and feel-good hormones).
-This signals the brain to help relieve pain and trigger feelings of pleasure.
+This signals the brain to help relieve aches and trigger feelings of pleasure.

 However, we need to understand that contrary to what you may think- laughter therapy is not laughing right away.
 There is a systematic way (done in three phases) to achieve the best results from this therapy.